green-ecolution/project-website/README.md

 # Projekt Website

 This repository contains the source code for the Green Ecolution project website.
-The website is built using React and Tailwind CSS.
-The project is built using Vite and TypeScript.
-The website is deployed using GitHub Actions and Helm.
+The website is built using React, Tailwind CSS, Vite and TypeScript and is deployed using GitHub Actions and Helm.
 The deployment is done on a Kubernetes cluster.
 The site is deployed to three environments: Development, Staging and Production.

 ## Tech Stack